rollup/rollup/docs/configuration-options/index.md

 |     CLI: | `--logLevel <level>`   |
 | Default: | `"info"`               |

 Determine which logs to process.
 See [`onLog`](#onlog) for the available log levels.
-A `logLevel` of `info` means that info and warnings logs will be processed while debug logs will be swallowed, which means that they are neither passed to plugin [`onLog`](../plugin-development/index.md#onlog) hooks nor the `onLog` option or printed to the console.
+The default `logLevel` of `"info"` means that info and warnings logs will be processed while debug logs will be swallowed, which means that they are neither passed to plugin [`onLog`](../plugin-development/index.md#onlog) hooks nor the `onLog` option or printed to the console.

 When using the CLI, errors will still be printed to the console as they are not processed via the logging system.
 See the [`--silent`](../command-line-interface/index.md#silent) flag for how to suppress error logs.